-Policy 10.5.2: The City shall monitor the development activities in the vicinity of the Riverside Park boat ramp to minimize interference from future development with the successful operation of the boat ramp.
+Policy 10.5.2: The City shall encourage compatible development activities in the vicinity of the City, boat ramps to encourage the successful operation of the boat ramp.

 Policy 10.5.3: The City shall continue its efforts to acquire a public boat ramp adjacent to Terra Ceia Bay.